uvop/memorix/docs/content/en/_index.md

   [
     {
       title: "Type safety 👷‍♀️",
-      description: "Enjoy type safety over all of your in-memory and message-broker services through a simple, yet a powerful API", },
+      description: "Enjoy type safety over all of your in-memory and message-broker services through a simple, yet powerful API", },
     {
       title: "Schema first 📝",